detunized/lastpass-cpp/README.md

 ----------------

-There's an iOS app called [LostPass](http://detunized.net/lostpass/) that is based on a totally incomplete C++ port of this library.
+There's an iOS app called [LostPass](http://detunized.net/lostpass/) that is based on this library (well almost).
 If you are a LastPass user it would have made your life much easier if I didn't have to take it down from the App Store.
 Now it's open source and if you have a developer account or a jailbroken phone you could build it and install it on the phone.
 The